jensbeh/project-se-kassel-project-alpha/.github/README.md

 <a name="features"></a>

 # Features
-Here are only some of the features the game contains.
+Below are some of the features in this game:

 ## Maps
 Many areas such as open terrain, dungeons or houses.